TooKennySupreme/CentOS-WordPress/README.md

 + Compiles software from source
 + Caches WordPress into RAM
 + Best security practices
-+ Automatically configures your DNS with the Cloudflare API
 + Improvements to CentminMod

 ## Instructions